melowntech/workshop/clients/javascript/wmts-fancy-example.rst

 Fancy VTS-Browser-JS example
 ============================

-In this example, we are going to add some fancy controlls and custom vector data layer.
+In this example, we are going to add some fancy controls and custom vector data layer.

 .. note:: This example assumes, you are on your own computer, having e.g. Apache